Rakesh202122/Rakesh202122/README.md

 - 📫 How to reach me **officialrakesh180@gmail.com**

+- ## 📂 My Projects

+Here are some of the projects I'm proud of:

+1. [Learning Management System](https://projectpalacebazaar.vercel.app/) - A Learning Management System (LMS) is a software application or platform designed to facilitate the administration, documentation, tracking, reporting, and delivery of educational courses or training programs.
+It provides a centralized hub where instructors can create, manage, and deliver content, as well as track and assess learners' progress.
+LMSs are commonly used in educational institutions, corporate training settings, and other organizations to streamline the learning process, enhance collaboration, and ensure efficient knowledge transfer.
+2. [Portfolio](https://fir-8afa7.web.app/) - A portfolio website is a concise online showcase of an individual's or company's work, skills, and services, serving to impress visitors and potential clients with past projects, testimonials, and contact information.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://codepen.io/@pmcnfhzi-the-encoder" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/codepen.svg" alt="@pmcnfhzi-the-encoder" height="30" width="40" /></a>